-We don’t deny the fact that learning a language takes a lot of time and intentionality- it really does.
-But we don’t think the stereotypes surrounding Chinese language are completely fair.
-We’ve made a list of some of the most common questions surrounding Chinese language learning, and we hope our answers will show you… it’s really not that bad.
+We can’t deny the fact that learning a language requires a huge amount of time and effort, but we think the stereotypes regarding the Chinese language are a bit unfair.
+We’ve put together a list of some of the most common questions regarding learning Chinese, and we hope that by the end of this article we’ve convinced you that it’s really not that bad.

-If I showed you the “character” on the left, even though you’ve never seen it before, you would immediately be able to look away and copy it from memory.
-This is because the shapes that make up the character are already very familiar to you.
+If I showed you the “character” on the left, and then removed it, you still might be able to replicate it from memory even though you’ve never seen it before.
+This is because each shape look very familiar to you.

-Although you may need to occasionally write your Chinese name, there are very few real-life situations where you will need to write Chinese characters from memory.
-When Chinese people communicate over WeChat or Email, they aren’t drawing the characters on their screen.
-They type using Pin Yin and select from an input system the characters that they want to use.
+Apart from those occasional situations in which you have to write down your Chinese name on a piece of paper, it seldom happens in real-life in which you need to write Chinese characters from memory.
+When Chinese people communicate via WeChat or Email, they aren’t drawing the characters on their screen.
+They type using pinyin and select from an input system the characters that they want to use.
 This relies more on reading ability than writing ability.

 Learning to write is still important in terms of learning strokes and stroke order, though.
 There are 37 different strokes used in writing characters, and general rules for which order to write them in.
 Once you’ve learned these, you’ll be able to look at any Chinese character and copy it down by hand.
 Memorizing how to write each individual character really isn’t necessary in everyday life.